jitender02101987/kpmg-coding-test-azure-based/S2/README.md

 Usage:
 --------

-getMetaDataKeyComputeEngine.sh requires 2 mandatory parameters and one optional parameter.
+getMetaDataKeyVirtualMachine.sh requires 2 mandatory parameters and one optional parameter.
 This optional parameter will used when you want to fetch the value for particular key from virtual machine's metdata

     virtualmachinename  - Name of the instance for which metadata is required for resourcegroup   - name of the project where the instance exists